Treble in the Crescent City: New Orleans Jazz Scene, 1897

 CRISIS DIRECTOR

-Charlie is a fourth-year student at the University of Chicago pursuing a double major in Economics and Public Policy.
-He was born and raised in Phoenix, Arizona, which means he resents the phrase, “Yeah, but it’s only a dry heat!”
+Christina is a fourth-year student at the University of Chicago pursuing a double major in Economics and Public Policy.
+She was born and raised in Phoenix, Arizona, which means she resents the phrase, “Yeah, but it’s only a dry heat!”

-In his free time, Charlie enjoys finding new music to listen to while he brushes up on his knowledge of political philosophy (aka rewatching “Envy” by ContraPoints).
-Currently, his favorite albums include Preacher’s Daughter by Ethel Cain and The Rise and Fall of a Midwest Princess by Chappell Roan.
-While perhaps not considered jazz, Charlie is still extremely excited to run this committee and explore the rhythm by which the New Orleans underground jazz scene came to break the rules of music and the chains of injustice.
+In her free time, Christina enjoys finding new music to listen to while she brushes up on her knowledge of political philosophy (aka rewatching “Envy” by ContraPoints).
+Currently, her favorite albums include Preacher’s Daughter by Ethel Cain and The Rise and Fall of a Midwest Princess by Chappell Roan.
+While perhaps not considered jazz, Christina is still extremely excited to run this committee and explore the rhythm by which the New Orleans underground jazz scene came to break the rules of music and the chains of injustice.

-If you have any questions or concerns (jazz or otherwise), please feel free to reach Charlie at cortegamartinez@uchicago.edu.
+If you have any questions or concerns (jazz or otherwise), please feel free to reach Christina at cortegamartinez@uchicago.edu.

 Secretariat oversight: